kchu25/mathematics/blog/statistics/power_u_test.md

 6. **Effect size**: Rank-biserial correlation (r) or probability of superiority
 7. **Descriptive statistics**: Medians and IQR (not means/SD)

-**For power analysis reporting:**
+**For sample size planning:**

 ```
-A priori: "Power analysis indicated that n = 50 per group
+A priori: "Based on t-test approximations, n = 50 per group
-          provided 80% power to detect d ≥ 0.60."
+          should provide 80% power to detect d ≥ 0.60,
+          adjusted for Mann-Whitney efficiency."

-Post-hoc: "With n₁ = 45 and n₂ = 40, the study achieved 80%
+Post-hoc: "With n₁ = 45 and n₂ = 40, the study had
-          power to detect effects of d ≥ 0.65."
+          approximately 80% power to detect effects of d ≥ 0.65
+          (based on t-test approximations)."

 Underpowered: "The sample (n = 20 per group) provided 80%
               power only for large effects (d ≥ 0.95).